Print

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star

-An old favorite made healthy without losing any flavor.
-I could eat this all day long!
+This apple & pear crisp is an old favorite made healthy without losing any flavor!
 I have left the skin on the apples and pears here but feel free to peel yours.
-Enjoy this classic!
+Enjoy this classic dessert that can even double as breakfast!

 Ingredients